kuzudb/kuzu-blog/src/content/post/2023-10-25-kuzuexplorer.md

 tags: ["visualization"]
 ---

-Today, we are happy to announce the release of KùzuExplorer, a browser-based frontend for Kùzu to visualize and explore database schemas and query results in the form of a graph, table, or in JSON.
+Today, we are happy to announce the release of KùzuExplorer, a browser-based frontend for Kuzu to visualize and explore database schemas and query results in the form of a graph, table, or in JSON.
 This is a very useful tool for exploring databases and debugging applications during prototyping phase.
 This post describes a brief overview of the main features of KùzuExplorer with pointers to